tidepool-org/dummy-api/README.md

 dummy-api
 =========

 This exists to show the best practices for Tidepool code.
 Eventually it will be an example of how we design APIs, write code, do documentation, do testing, and deploy reliably.

+Literate documentation of the sample code is (here)[docs/lib/index.html].

 ## Running it locally